babel/website/docs/usage/caveats.md

 ## Classes

-Built-in classes such as `Date`, `Array`, `DOM` etc cannot be properly subclassed due to limitations in ES5. (for the [es2015-classes](/docs/plugins/transform-es2015-classes) plugin)
+Built-in classes such as `Date`, `Array`, `DOM` etc cannot be properly subclassed due to limitations in ES5 (for the [es2015-classes](/docs/plugins/transform-es2015-classes) plugin).
+You can try to use [babel-plugin-transform-builtin-extend](https://github.com/loganfsmyth/babel-plugin-transform-builtin-extend), but it has some limitations.

 ## Internet Explorer